hellcat27/TriviaApp/README.md

 ## React Trivia Game

+### Description:
+A simple game where you answer trivia questions pulled from https://opentdb.com/api_config.php.
+It was built using the MERN (MongoDB, Express.js, React and Node.js) stack.

 ### Installation/Setup:
 1. Clone or download the repository.
 2. In the backend directory run 'npm install' and 'npm start'.